JJLongoria/aura-helper/README.md

 #### Explorer:
     - New Aura File: Active when click on .cmp file or Component Bundle Folder.
+    - Compress Profile: Compress the profile file (one permission for line)

 ### Settings
     - activeAttributeSuggest: Use Code Suggestion and autocompletion tools for component attributes (v.)